monsoonmaelstrom/book2/book2.md

 Gavin looks between Liam and Giorgi for a moment, when Giorgi repeats, “Tell her.”

-“The next day,” Gavin says, evidently having decided to listen to Giorgi and not Liam, “Liam, being Liam, goes around to *apologize* to Lucy.
+“The next day,” Gavin continues, evidently having decided to listen to Giorgi, “Liam, being Liam, goes around to *apologize* to Lucy.
 And Lucy not only tells him she’s not interested in him, but that she was never interested in him, and was just hanging around Liam because it meant she got to hang around us.”

 “Around Gavin,” Giorgi clarifies.

 “Ah,” I say at the same time, I hear Alex mutter, “Ouch,” from a few feet away.

-“Thanks,” Liam says, clearly annoyed.
+“Thanks,” Liam snaps, clearly annoyed.
 “Definitely appreciate reliving that.”

 “Hazel, are you feeling better or worse than you were ten minutes ago?”
 Alex asks.